 Like me?
 Pin me!

-Although my time visiting Pier 21 was arranged by Discover Halifax,
+Although my time visiting Pier 21 was put together by Discover Halifax,

 the experience, opinions, and history lessons are my own.